caromk/separation_sort/README.md

 # Separation Sort

 Blind source separation based spike sorting for ephysiological recordings using large, densely packed multi-electrode arrays.
 Traces containing multiple units are first "unmixed" using a blind source separation method, Independent Component Analysis (ICA).
 Then the resulting components are evaluated on how successful the unmixing, or separation, has been.
-Components determined to have been "well-separated" are
+"Well-separated" components have their spikes extracted, to be used in later analyses as the set of spike times from a single neuron.

 ## NOTE